 Structure and Form

-‘broken bowl’ by Penny Harter is a three-line poem that should be considered a haiku despite the fact that it does not follow the traditional metrical pattern associated with the form.
-Traditionally, the haiku follows the pattern of five syllables, or beats, in the first line and last line.
+‘broken bowl’ by Penny Harter is a three-line poem that should be considered a haiku even though it does not follow the traditional metrical pattern associated with the form.
+The haiku traditionally follows the pattern of five syllables, or beats, in the first and last lines.
 Then, there are seven beats in the second line.
 In this case, Harter gives each line exactly three syllables, creating a very different effect but one that is also interesting to consider.

 Throughout this poem, the poet makes use of several literary devices.
-These include but are not limited to:
+These include but are not limited to the following:

 - Enjambment: occurs when the poet breaks off a line before its natural stopping point.
 For example, the transition between lines one and two, as well as lines two and three.
 It requires readers to jump down to the next line in order to figure out what happens next.